 Not Eligible Consequence of not meeting the eligibility criteria.

-Observation Assessment The means by which a Classification Panel may complete Athlete Evaluation, if it considers that the only fair way in which it can complete Athlete Evaluation is to observe the Athlete performing the specific skills associated with the sport of IPC Swimming either prior to or during an Event.
-Physical Assessment The means by which a Classification Panel will determine whether or not an Athlete has an Eligible Impairment and whether that Eligible Impairment complies with the Minimum Disability Criteria.
-Physical Impairment A group of Eligible Impairments affecting an Athlete's biomechanical execution of sporting activities, comprising ataxia, athetosis, hypertonia, impaired muscle power, impaired range of movement, limb deficiency, leg length difference and short stature.
-Protest The procedure by which a formal objection to an Athlete's Sport Class is submitted and subsequently resolved.
-Protest Panel A Classification Panel formed to conduct Athlete Evaluation in respect of an Athlete's Sport Class, where that Sport Class is the subject of a Protest.
-Recognised Competition An umbrella term for IPC Swimming Competitions, IPC Swimming Sanctioned Competitions and IPC Swimming Approved Competitions as defined in the IPC Swimming Rules and Regulations.
+Observation AssessmentThe means by which a Classification Panel may complete Evaluation, if it considers that the only fair way in which it can Athlete Evaluation is to observe the Athlete performing the spec associated with the sport of IPC Swimming either prior to or during Physical Assessment The means by which a Classification Panel will determine whether or not an Athlete has an Eligible Impairment and whether that Eligible Impairment complies with the Minimum Disability Criteria.
+Physical ImpairmentA group of Eligible Impairments affecting an Athlete's biome execution of sporting activities, comprising ataxia, athetosis, hy impaired muscle power, impaired range of movement, limb deficit Protest The procedure by which a formal objection to an Athlete's Sport Class is submitted and subsequently resolved.
+Protest PanelA Classification Panel formed to conduct Athlete Evaluation in Athlete's Sport Class, where that Sport Class is the subject of a Recognised Competition An umbrella term for IPC Swimming Competitions, IPC Swimming Sanctioned Competitions and IPC Swimming Approved Competitions as defined in the IPC Swimming Rules and Regulations.
 Sport Class A category defined by IPC Swimming in which Athletes are categorised by reference to an Activity Limitation resulting from Impairment.
 Sport Class Status A Category allocation to each Athlete to indicate evaluation requirements and Protest opportunities.
 Technical Assessment The assessment of an Athlete's ability to perform the tasks and activities required to participate in the sport of IPC Swimming.
 Tracking Code A temporary designation applied to a Sport Class that indicates that a Sport Class is subject to final determination after Observation Assessment has taken place.
 Visual Impairment An Impairment of the eye structure, optical nerves or optical pathways, or visual cortex of the central brain, which adversely affect an Athlete's vision.